 You can visit on an excursion from Viñales, though it is the enterprising owners, not the state, running the short tours.
 Though this adds to the sense of authenticity, it also means the plantation is difficult to find, for independent visitors, with no road signs pointing the way nor any mention of the place on maps.
 To get there by car, take a left turn, marked by a small collection of huts and a solitary bungalow, off the Carretera Central 18km from Pinar del Río.
 Follow this almost ruler-straight side road for 4km until you reach another left turn, just before a concrete roadside plaque that reads “CCS Viet-Nam Heróico”.
 This dusty track leads to the plantation.

 The best time of year to visit is between October and January during the tobacco growing season.
-The tour with Carlos Forteza (who speaks English, French and Italian) takes in the various stages of tobacco production, starting with a visit to plots of land covered by cheesecloth under which the seeds are planted.
+The tours (which are conducted variously in English, French and Italian) take in the various stages of tobacco production, starting with a visit to plots of land covered by cheesecloth under which the seeds are planted.
 Next you’re taken to one of the casas de secado, the drying barns, where the leaves are strung up in bundles and the fermentation process takes place.
 There’s a table here where cigar rolling is demonstrated, although no cigars are actually produced for sale on the farm.